Lonnie Ballentine

-Lonnie Ballentine (born April 23, 1993) is a former American football safety.
-He was drafted by the Houston Texans with the final pick (256th overall) of the 2014 NFL Draft, making him Mr. Irrelevant for 2014.
+Lonnie Ballentine (born April 23, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the Houston Texans with the final pick (256th overall) of the 2014 NFL draft, making him Mr. Irrelevant for 2014.
 He played college football at Memphis.

-High school career
+Early life

 Ballentine graduated from Southwind High School early as a junior.
 As a junior, he had 45 tackles, 6 interceptions and 12 pass breakups.
 He only played 1 year of varsity football.
 He also played basketball and ran track in high school.

 College career

 In his freshman year in 2010, Ballentine had 13 tackles and 2 pass breakups while starting 1 game.
 His sophomore season he had 28 tackles and 1 pass breakup while starting several games and having 2 tackles for loss.
 His Junior season he had 3 interceptions and 66 total tackles to go with 5 pass breakups.
 He also was an All C-USA Honorable Mention that year as well.
 His Senior season, he was a preseason 4th team All C-USA selection and finished the year with 58 tackles and 5 pass breakups during the year while starting all 12 games.